 Shifting to responsible mobility calls for far-reaching policy action

-Mobility services that are cleaner for the environment and better for health already exist or are on the verge of coming to market.
-More often than not they are in the pre-industrial phase: yet to reach the optimum production level to make them attractive economic alternatives.
+Mobility services that are cleaner for the environment and better for health already exist, or are on the verge of coming to market.
+More often than not they are in the pre-industrial phase: they haven’t yet reached optimum production levels to make them attractive economic alternatives.
 This is the case, for instance, for electric and hydrogen cars.

-Developing sustainable mobility also means introducing an entire system in terms of infrastructure and legislation: without electric charging points, hydrogen stations, bike paths, dedicated lanes for rapid buses, incentives to shared autonomous vehicles… there can be no development of more responsible modes of transport by road or rail, on water or in the air.
+Developing sustainable mobility also means introducing a complete system in terms of infrastructure and legislation: without electric charging points, hydrogen stations, bike paths, dedicated lanes for rapid buses, incentives to shared autonomous vehicles… there can be no development of more responsible modes of transport by road or rail, on water or in the air.

 Just as renewable energies have finally become competitive, more responsible mobility services could end up invading the market over time.
 But given the climate emergency, we don’t have time to wait for these solutions to gain a foothold themselves!
-They must be encouraged by the public authorities.
+They need to be encouraged by the public authorities.

 Indeed, innovation in transport represents a major field of work for States and local authorities.
 Facilitating trials and testing is a key factor for bringing new solutions to market quicker.
 The European Union (EU), and France in particular, is currently leading mobility industries.
 This competitive edge could be lost if fails to further demonstrate its ability to facilitate and encourage innovation.

 Incentives are key to facilitating the ecological transition, as well as market cues for integrating environmental impacts into current offerings.
 To speed up this transition, public authorities must channel significant financial resources into new mobility until it achieves economic equilibrium and becomes competitive by itself.